Insights & advice

 However, if some financial uncertainly doesn’t scare you, because they’ve historically proven to be less expensive, a variable-rate mortgage may be your best choice.

-Can I switch my mortgage from fixed rate to variable rate (or vice versa)?
+Can I change my mortgage from fixed rate to variable rate (or vice versa)?

 You can change your mortgage rate type at the end of your term when you renew your mortgage.